Solar Bear Ride Background

 Why he rides: Fellowship, competition, good health and a love for the outdoors.
-I loved riding bikes as a kid and about 6 years ago, after many “inactive” years, decided to get moving again.
+I loved riding bikes as a kid and about 11 years ago, after many “inactive” years, decided to get moving again.
 I first began Swimming at the YMCA where I was encouraged to get involved in Triathlon.
-That led to running and cycling where friends opened my eyes to many challenging events which benefit local charitable organizations.
+That led to running and cycling where friends opened my eyes to many challenging and fun events, some of which benefit local charitable organizations like Cancer Services.

 Tommy Jonas, Jr.

 Education: University of North Carolina at Greensboro

 Family: Married; beautiful wife and 3 grown step sons.

 Experience: Started Riding in 2003, it’s very addictive!
 Completed numerous challenging distance rides, including: Three State Three Mountain Century, Bridge to Bridge, 3 Mountain Madness, Assault on Mitchel, Blood Sweat and Gears and most recently Beech Mountain Metric!
 The more you ride the more you challenge yourself!
 Plus just being outside and enjoying this beautiful world!

 Why he rides: It’s my therapist, mentally cleansing and physically challenging!
 Cycling is a great past time, and with the saddle time you build friendships that can’t be replaced!

 Education: East Carolina University.

 Family: Married, three sons ages 26, 31, and 33.